Sanourith/complete_install_mint/README.md

 This project is designed to:
 - Prepare a clean and up-to-date Linux system.
-- Automatically install a set of common tools and services (Docker, Kubernetes, etc.).
+- Automatically install a set of common tools and services (Apps, DevOps & Data softwares, etc.).
 - Inject custom resources (themes, configurations, wallpapers, etc.).
 - Simplify reinstallations, migrations, or development environment setups.